foogunlana/interview/kndev2020.md

 Thanks for your application to Stears

-This interview is intended for a developer with experience in MongoDB, ReactJS, Typescript, NodeJS & NestJS.
+This interview is intended for a developer with knowledge / experience in some of the following: MongoDB, ReactJS, Typescript, NodeJS & NestJS.

-So we expect that you use those tools to achieve the goal, or demonstrate a level of knowledge (or learning) of them.
+We expect that you use those tools to achieve the goal to demonstrate some level of knowledge (or learning) of them.

 We do not require that you complete this task, but that you attempt as much as you can so we will have enough information to assess your skill level.

 #### Submissions

-- Create a private [gitlab](https://gitlab.com/) repository and add foluso_ogunlana as a contributor
+- Create a private [gitlab](https://gitlab.com/) repository and add @foluso_ogunlana & @jaymykels69 as maintainers
 - Create a README.md with clear set up instructions (assume no knowledge of the submission or the stack)

 #### Deadlines

-You will be given 4 days to complete the tasks below before a video call interview.
+You will be given at least 5 days to complete the tasks below before a video call interview.

 #### Assessment